chandrakanth-1234/c-programs/pointers.md

     }
 }
 ```
-## Write a program to print the value of array elements using pointers and subscript notation.
+## 9)Write a program to print the value of array elements using pointers and subscript notation.
 ```c
 #include <stdio.h>
 int main() {